pavelsolis/Replication-Folder/Data/Metadata/guide-metadata.md

 Register the date in metadata.docx in the respective entry for a data file:
 - Each time an original data file is updated.
 - Each time codes in the Tidy folder generate or update an analysis data file.

+Make arrangements for restricted and confidential data files before making your repository public.
+- Although arrangements for Excel files are not needed (as long as the \*.xls\* line in the *.gitignore* file is not commented), you may need to do them for other file extensions.